hyperledger-archives/composer/packages/composer-loopback-connector/README.md

-# loopback-connector-concerto
+# Composer Loopback Connector

-A LoopBack connector for integrating IBM Concerto into applications that use the LoopBack framework seen here: https://loopback.io/doc/index.html
+A LoopBack connector for integrating Fabric Composer into applications that use the Loopback framework seen here: https://loopback.io/doc/index.html